Silly-Bytes/pic_to_avr/entry.md

 [PIC](https://en.wikipedia.org/wiki/PIC_microcontroller) from
-Microchip and [AVR](https://en.wikipedia.org/wiki/Atmel_AVR) from Atmel are both wonderful microcontrollers for hobbyist and professional as wells (I am a hobbyist only if you're wondering, and it is relevant).
+Microchip and [AVR](https://en.wikipedia.org/wiki/Atmel_AVR) from Atmel are both wonderful microcontrollers for hobbyist and professional as well (I am a hobbyist only if you're wondering).

-I used to love PIC microcontrollers and originally choose them because they are the more widely available in my location.
+I used to love PIC microcontrollers and originally choose them because they are the most widely available in my location.
 But there are just so many annoyances that AVR solves so wonderfully!